 In order to implement the new Research and Innovation Strategy for DCU, a number of additional support units have been created to support staff in their research activity.
 Please visit the links below to find out how we can help you.

-How can the Research and Innovation Support Office help you?
+How can the Research Support Office help you?

 We encourage staff to contact us to discuss potential applications, seek advice on proposal preparation, and critically, liaise with us regarding costing and pricing of research proposals.

 - Co-ordination, review and/or provision of Collaborative Research Agreements for collaborative projects with Industrial or Academic partners (i.e EU Consortium agreements, etc);

 - Award administration (Processing award documentation and liaising with the finance office to set up research accounts)

 - Provision of ethical approval process through the university Research Ethics Committee

 - External liaison with funding bodies and other organisations seeking access to DCU research